Therapists in Blaine County, ID

 Sophia Kall

-Cate Cox is a psychotherapist in private practice in the Wood River Valley.
-She trained at The Institute for Health and Healing (IHH) at the California Pacific Medical Center Hospitals working with patients living with severe illnesses, including cancer and autoimmune conditions, and works with trauma and PTS/D. She earned her masters degree in transpersonal counseling psychology from The California Institute of Integral Studies in San Francisco and received her bachelor's degree in writing and literature from the buddhist institute, Naropa University, in Boulder, Colorado.
+Cate Cox is a psychotherapist and clinical supervisor in private practice in the Wood River Valley.
+She trained at The Institute for Health and Healing (IHH) at the California Pacific Medical Center Hospitals working with patients living with severe illnesses, including cancer and autoimmune conditions.
+She earned her masters degree in transpersonal counseling psychology from The California Institute of Integral Studies in San Francisco and received her bachelor's degree in writing and literature from the buddhist institute, Naropa University, in Boulder, Colorado.
 She has been a certified yoga teacher since 2001.

 1 Endorsed